The National Theatre has been Washington’s home for outstanding shows and legendary performers since our first curtain rose in 1835.

-The National Theatre Foundation (NTF) is the 501(c)(3) non-profit corporation responsible for the continued operation and preservation of The National Theatre.
-Gifts to the Foundation help fund necessary capital improvements to preserve and maintain our historic theatre, as well as support free community and educational programming, and make possible the management of a vast, content-rich archive.
+Gifts to The National Theatre Foundation help fund necessary capital improvements to preserve and maintain our historic theatre, as well as support free community and educational programming, and make possible the management of a vast, content-rich archive.

 Education and Community Engagement